The Team

 Joseph (Joy) Sifakis

-Joseph is in the Chemistry PhD program.
-He has a B.S. in Chemistry from McGill University.
+Joseph is a postdoc co-advised with Claire Donnat.
+He graduated from the Chemistry PhD program at the University of Chicago and has a B.S. in Chemistry from McGill University.
 Joseph explores and analyzes high-throughput genomic data to study inter- and intracellular molecular circuits regulating immune process, particularly in the context of gut immunity.
 In addition, he works on developing new statistical frameworks for genomics analysis.

 -